 Author Questionnaire:

 1. Microscopy: Does your protocol involve video microscopy, such as filming a complex dissection or microinjection technique?
-(Y/N)
+(Y/N) N

 2. Does your protocol include software usage?
-(Y/N)
+(Y/N) N

 3. Which steps from the protocol section below are the most important for viewers to see?
 Please list 4-6 individual steps using the step numbers listed in this document.
 This information is important to prepare your Videographer for your shoot.

+Step: 2.1.3, 2.2.1, 2.2.2, 4.5.2, 4.5.3, 4.6.1

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.

+2.1.3.
+In processing of cord blood layering of blood on lymphocytes separation medium.

+4.5.1., 4.5.2, 4.5.3 and 4.6.1: In surgery, pulling out the spleen from the abdominal cavity and injection into spleen followed by clipping.

 5. Will the filming need to take place in multiple locations?
 (Y)

 If yes, how far apart are the locations?
+In the same building but different floors (DRC 1 8th floor and LA basement)

 Section - Introduction